soos-io/kb-docs/DAST/Bamboo.md

 * Create a new folder in your git repository: `<repo_root>/bamboo-specs`
 * Place the bamboo.yml under  `<repo_root>/bamboo-specs/` folder that you created in step # 1 above.
-* Commit the new file and the new folder path to your repo.
+* Commit the new file and the new folder path to your repository.

 **Configure Bamboo Build**